Chekhanadski/Project_ToDoList/README.md

 ## Actions to view the project:

+You can view this project: [here](https://chekhanadski.github.io/Project_ToDoList/)

+or

+You can view it locally:

 - clone this repo
 - run `npm instal` to install dependencies;
 - run `npm start` to start the local server;